UIA World Congress

 By Shigeru Ban

-A new demonstration of the talent of the Japanese Shigeru Ban in innovation with materials and the desire to reduce their environmental impact.
+A new display of the Japanese Shigeru Ban's talent in innovation with materials and the desire to reduce its environmental impact.
 This work, built for the Osaka Universal Exposition of 2025, consists of a complex of three domes built with paper tubes, laminated bamboo, and, for the first time in a large structure, carbon fiber reinforced plastic (CFRP).
-"CFRP has been used in aircraft and automobile bodies, but not yet as a main structure in architecture.
+"CFRP has been used in aircraft and car bodies, but not yet as a main structure in architecture.
 Since the structure weighs less than the earth that would need to be excavated for the foundations, we managed to eliminate the need for piles," explains Shigeru Ban.
-This made it possible to install the building on a site with low resistance and made it easier to relocate the building.
+This allowed the building to be installed on a site with low resistance and made it easier to relocate the building.
 Shigeru Ban, who won the Pritzker Prize in 2014, is also known for emergency buildings in natural disaster contexts with these same materials.

 Lin'an History Museum.